Destination Contract: Everything You Need to Know

 If the seller delivers the goods to a common carrier for shipment and the goods are either lost or damaged in the carrier's position and the contract authorizes the carrier to ship the goods to the buyer via the seller then the risk of loss depends on whether the contract requires the carrier to deliver to a specified destination.

 Destination Contract UCC Rules

 Performance of a contract simply means to do the work required as stated on the contract.
 UCC laws call for “perfect tender” by the seller, meaning he must meet the precise terms stated in the contract.
 According to the UCC, if the seller fails in any aspect, then the buyer's options include rejecting the goods.

 Learn the rules of destination contracts before shipping.
 Liability transfers at different points in the shipment process.
 However, most freight contracts are shipment contracts, and thus the carrier, not the seller, bears the risk.
 Contact your lawyer if you need help determining what type of freight contract you should use to deliver goods.

 If you need help with reviewing a freight contract, you can post your legal on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.